Minneapolis shooting by ICE agent brings debate over police force and moving vehicles back in focus

 The Department of Justice says in its Justice Manual that firearms should not be used simply to disable a moving vehicle.
 The policy allows deadly force only in limited circumstances, such as when someone in the vehicle is threatening another person with deadly force, or when the vehicle itself is being used in a way that poses an imminent risk and no reasonable alternative exists, including moving out of the vehicle’s path.

-At a news conference Wednesday evening, Noem said any death is a tragedy, but that the shooting was justified.
+At a news conference Wednesday, Noem said any death is a tragedy, but that the shooting was justified.

 “Our officer followed his training, did exactly what he’s been taught to do in that situation, and took actions to defend himself and defend his fellow law enforcement officers,” Noem said.

-She alleged that the woman who was killed was trying to block officers with her vehicle, had been harassing them through the day and “attempted to run a law enforcement officer over” before she was shot.
+She alleged the woman who was killed was using her vehicle to block officers, had been harassing them through the day and “attempted to run a law enforcement officer over” before she was shot.
 The FBI is leading the investigation into the shooting, she said.

 Geoffrey Alpert, a criminology professor at the University of South Carolina, said officials should take a step back before making any pronouncements.